-Course Code: EE-207-L Course Credits: 3.5 Mode: Lecture(L) and Tutorial(T) Type.
-Compulsory Contact Hours: 3 hours (L) + 01 hour (T) Examination Duration: 03 hours
+Course Code: EE-207-L Course Credits: 3.5 Mode: Lecture(L) and Tutorial(T) Type: Compulsory Contact Hours: 3 hours (L) + 01 hour (T) Examination Duration: 03 hours.

-Course Assessment Methods (Internal: 30; External: 70) I wo minor test each of 20marks, class performance measured through percentage of lecture attended (4 marks), assignments, quiz etc. (6 marks) and end semester examination of 70 marks
+Course Assessment Methods (Internal: 30; External: 70) Two minor test each of 20marks, class performance measured through percentage of lecture attended (4 marks), assignments, quiz etc. (6 marks) and end semester examination of 70 marks.

 For the end semester examination, nine questions are to be set by the examiner.
-Question number one will be compulsory and based on the either syllabus, it will contain seven short answer type question.
+Question number one will be compulsory and based on the entire syllabus, it will contain seven short answer type question.
 Rest of the eight questions is to be given by setting two questions from each of the four units of the syllabus.
 A candidate is required to attempt any other four questions selecting one from each of the four units.
-All questions carry questions selecting one from each of the four units. equal marks.
+All questions carry equal marks

-Prerequisite: Basics of electrical engineering
+Prerequisite: Basics of electrical engineering.